danielgroves/danielgroves.net/src/notebook/_posts/2017-05-03-fstop-guru-ul.md

 The build quality from this bag is unlike anything I’ve seen before from a camera bag manufacture.
 Everything about it feels solid, from the thickness of the nylon, to the density of the mesh and the solidity of the metal frame that holds the back of the bag rigid.

-The base of the bag is made from a heavy duty material that feel like it could go through a nuclear war and come out the other side in one piece.
+The base of the bag is made from a heavy duty material that feels like it could go through a nuclear war and come out the other side in one piece.
 The ZIPs are by YKK so you know they can be relied on, and the bag is covered under warranty for three years.
 Given the conditions the F-Stop clientele are likely to use their bags in this speaks confidence to me.

 {% figure %}
   {% img src: 2017-01-web-DSCF1796, alt: Attention to detail on the on the front panel of the rucksack. %}